jrstew/jrstew.github.io/_pages/cv.md

 <ol>
 <li>
 <b>Stewart, J.</b> and Schweinberger, M.
-Scalable inference for random graphs with dependent edges in high-dimensional settings using pseudolikelihood, in preparation (2020+).
+Scalable estimation of random graph models with dependent edges and parameter vectors of increasing dimension using the pseudolikelihood. in preparation (2020+).
 </li>
 <li>